 More bitter in taste, bancha has the lowest caffeine content of all green tea varieties.
 It is harvested from the same tree as sencha but later in the season, making it one of the cheapest, most commonly found green teas out there.

 3. Black tea

-Black teas don’t tend to differ too much in health benefits; choosing the right one for you is really a matter of taste.
+Many types of black teas are blends of different varieties of black teas from different regions.
+Black tea has the highest caffeine content of all tea types.
+Black teas don’t tend the differ too much in health benefits; choosing the right one for you is really a matter of taste.
 Some of the most common black teas include:

 Black tea with bergamot oil.

 A blend of Assam, Kenyan, and Ceylon varieties of black tea.
 To everyone in the United Kingdom, this is the only tea that exists.
 All else is sacrilegious.